Audienix/InterPrep/README.md

 # InterPrep

-[Work in progress 🚧] An Android App that manages your interview schedule and preparation.
+An Android Application that manages your interview schedule and preparation.

-It is built with Jetpack Compose, Material Design 3, Room, Navigation Components, Kotlin Coroutines, Hilt using the recommended <a href="https://developer.android.com/topic/architecture">Android Architecture Guidelines</a>.
+It is built completely with Jetpack Compose, Material Design 3, Room, Navigation Components, Kotlin Coroutines, Hilt using the recommended <a href="https://developer.android.com/topic/architecture">Android CLEAN Architecture Guidelines</a>.

 ## Screenshots
 Coming soon